-Next, a second level of analogy was introduced (Fig. \ref{fig:operator_mutation_score_r2}) based on moisture variables (section \ref{sec:am}).
-GAs had to optimize both levels of analogy (geopotential height and moisture index) simultaneously.
-Once again, the results were better than the sequential calibration (bottom line on Fig. \ref{fig:operator_mutation_score_r2}).
-And finally, a preselection on air temperature was added instead of the fixed calendar window, as proposed by \cite{BenDaoud2016}.
-The results showed generally higher scores (Fig. \ref{fig:operator_mutation_score_r4}), demonstrating the success of the optimizer to take advantage of this new degree of freedom, and its ability to handle optimization of three analogy levels jointly.
-Again, the most relevant options were globally the same.
+Next, a second level of analogy was introduced (Fig. \ref{fig:operator_mutation_score_r2}), based on moisture variables (see Section \ref{sec:am}).
+The GAs had to optimize both levels of analogy (geopotential height and moisture index) simultaneously.
+Once again, the results were better than those for the sequential calibration (bottom line on Fig. \ref{fig:operator_mutation_score_r2}).
+Finally, a preselection of air temperature was added, instead of the fixed calendar window, as proposed by \cite{BenDaoud2016}.
+The results showed generally higher scores (Fig. \ref{fig:operator_mutation_score_r4}), demonstrating the success of the optimizer in taking advantage of this new degree of freedom, and its ability to handle the optimization of three analogy levels simultaneously.
+Again, the most relevant options were the same globally.

-After these various tests of the mutation operators relevance, the following advices can be raised (detailed options are provided in section \ref{sec:use}\ref{sec:recommendations}):
+Following these various tests of the relevance of the mutation operators, the following advice can be presented (detailed options are provided in Section \ref{sec:use}\ref{sec:recommendations}):

 \begin{itemize}

-\item \textit{Non-uniform mutation}: this operator was good in terms of convergence, mainly when the number of parameters to optimize is rather low.
-The number of required evaluations, however, can be quite substantial.
-The main disadvantage of the non-uniform mutation is the number of parameters it requires, that are difficult to estimate a priori.
-The mutation rate was found to be more important than the others.
+\item \textit{Non-uniform mutation}: This operator performed well in terms of convergence, mainly when the number of parameters to optimize was rather low.
+However, the number of required evaluations can be fairly substantial.
+The main disadvantage of the non-uniform mutation is the number of parameters it requires, which are difficult to estimate a priori.
+The mutation rate was found to be more important than for the others.
 The difficulty is that its optimal value may be case-related.

-\item \textit{Chromosome of adaptive search radius}: unlike the previous one, the proposed operator is very robust, as it requires no option and is auto-adapting.
-It is interesting to notice that the insertion of an extra chromosome representing the search radius gave better performance than other self-adaptive operators (such as, for example, the chromosome of adaptive mutation rate).
-If one had to choose a single option for the mutation operator, we would recommend this one, as it was proven effective and needs no parameter.
+\item \textit{Chromosome of adaptive search radius}: Unlike in the above case, this proposed operator is very robust, as it requires no options and is auto-adapting.
+It is interesting to note that the insertion of an extra chromosome representing the search radius resulted in a better performance than other self-adaptive operators (such as the chromosome of adaptive mutation rate).
+If one had to choose a single option for the mutation operator, we would recommend this one, as it was proven effective and requires no parameter.

-\item \textit{Multi-scale mutation}: finally, the multi-scale mutation, which also performed pretty well, requires one parameter, the mutation rate.
+\item \textit{Multi-scale mutation}: Finally, the multi-scale mutation, which also performed fairly well, requires one parameter, the mutation rate.
 However, it can also be difficult to estimate a correct value a priori.

 \end{itemize}

-In this application, the mutation operator has a leading effect and should be chosen with care.
-It may be wise to perform multiple optimizations and to consider these three operators in parallel in order to obtain results from options that are sometimes either more efficient or more robust.
+For this application, the mutation operator has a leading effect, and should be chosen with care.
+It may be wise to perform multiple optimizations, and to consider these three operators in parallel, in order to obtain results from options that are sometimes either more efficient or more robust.
 It is interesting to note that the three best techniques incorporate a notion of search distance.
-It is likely that this notion is the key to these algorithms, for this application, and allows them to initially explore the parameter space, and then to converge.
-The search radius in fact directly represents the notion of transition between exploration and exploitation, in our opinion more than a possible evolution of mutation rates.
+It is likely that this notion is the key to these algorithms in this application, and allows them to initially explore the parameter space and then converge.
+In fact, the search radius directly represents the notion of transition between exploration and exploitation, in our opinion more than a possible evolution of mutation rates.

 \subsubsection{Other options}

-The analysis of the natural selection operator (Fig. \ref{fig:operator_selectnat_score}) revealed a slight preference for the ratio-elitism compared to the tournament selection, but not so significant.
+The analysis of the natural selection operator (Fig. \ref{fig:operator_selectnat_score}) revealed a slight preference for ratio-elitism compared to the tournament selection, but this was not very significant.
 This operator, or at least the two assessed versions, did not appear to significantly influence the optimization performance.